iotdomain/iotdomain-standard/myzone-convention.md

 Any bus communication is considered unsafe and must be protected against man-in-the-middle and spoofing attacks.
 All publications must be considered untrusted unless it is correctly signed.
 This includes publications by the ZCAS itself.

 The ZCAS has the reserved publisher ID of '\$zcas' with a reserved node ID of '\$zcas'.
-It publishes its own certificate (just like any other publisher) with its node on address '{zoneid}/\$zcas/\$zcas'
+It publishes its own certificate (just like any other publisher) with its node on address '{zone}/\$zcas/\$zcas'

 A ZCAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
 By default this uses 'Lets Encrypt' but this can be replaced by other public CAs.
 Use of a TCA is optional for local-only zones but required when briding between zones.
-The domain name used for the TCA is '{zoneid}.myzone.world'.
-Zoneid has to be globally unique.
+The domain name used for the TCA is '{zone}.myzone.world'. zone has to be globally unique.

-The zoneId 'myzone' is reserved for local-only zones.
+The zone 'myzone' is reserved for local-only zones.
 In this case the ZCAS generates its own certificate and is considered the highest authority.

 **Joining the Secure Zone**